jlphelps/wp-role/README.md

 Mission
 ==========
 Our mission is to create an open-source Wordpress role for Ansible.
+This automates tasks and manages configurations that would be performed each time when creating a new Wordpress site.

-Wordpress-role is licensed under the MIT license, the text of which is available [https://github.com/jlphelps/wp-role/blob/master/LICENSE](here).
+Wordpress-role is licensed under the MIT license, the text of which is available [here](https://github.com/jlphelps/wp-role/blob/master/LICENSE).
 Each working version and iteration will be uploaded to Ansible Galaxy in the future.

 Version History
 ==========